-At December 31, 2022, the District reported an asset of \$88,592 for its proportionate share of the net pension asset.
-The net pension asset was measured as of December 31, 2022, and the total pension asset used to calculate the net pension asset was determined by an actuarial valuation as of December 31, 2020, using standard roll-forward techniques to determine the liability as of December 31, 2022.
-The District's proportion of the net pension asset was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities, actuarially determined.
-For the plan year end, the District's proportion was approximately 0.1033 percent, which was an increase of .0007 percent from its proportion measured as of December 31, 2020.
+The net pension liability for the LGDTF was measured as of December 31, 2022, and the total pension liability (TPL) used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2021.
+Standard update procedures were used to roll-forward the TPL to December 31, 2022.
+The Estes Park Local Marketing District's proportion of the net pension liability was based on Estes Park Local Marketing District's contributions to the LGDTF for the calendar year 2022 relative to the total contributions of participating employers.